Cenozoic Era (65

 deciduous woodlands mostly replaced tropical and sub-tropical

-to forms closely resembling those extant today.
-Ancestors of modern
+evolved to forms closely resembling those extant today.

-first apes primate belonging to suborder Anthropoidea that includes
+the first apes primate belonging to suborder Anthropoidea

 monkeys,